 The term ‘accounting distortions’ refers to any kind of deviation and divergence between information reported by financial statements and the reality of the business (Gandevani, 2010).
 It is the process of using accounting alternatives (usually unintended alternatives within the accounting standard) inconsistently to increase or decrease the flow of items through the income statement (usually by affecting the timing of the flows) in order to increase or decrease reported profit for a specific period (Tosen, 2006).

 Accounting Distortions Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Accounting Distortions.
+* The full technique overview is available for free.
+Simply login to our business management platform, and learn all about Accounting Distortions.